mternez/raftgo/README.md

 The `raft` package contains the implementation of the Raft algorithm.

-The `main` package contains an example for using this implementation.
+The `example` folder contains a `main` package which is a usage example of this implementation.

-## Example package
+## Usage example

-`main` package contains an example use case of the raft algorithm.
+`example` folder contains an example use case of the raft algorithm.
+The example in this case is an in memory key-value database (just a simple map[string]string).

 ### Structure